 "Does It Sound Stupid?"

-Of course online marketing is suitable for extroverts too.
+Of course, online marketing is suitable for extroverts too.
 They take a different approach and the effect is fantastic.
-Extroverts are great at spontaneity, therefore can write many articles freely as imaginations flow out.
+Extroverts are great at spontaneity, therefore can write many articles freely as their imaginations flow out.
 Webinars and video introductions are also easier for them to take on, and it is one of the most effective ways to engage with the visitors.

 Power of Small Talk

 You would normally start a conversation with small talk.
 Simple, open-ended questions would always lead from one topic to another.
 Again extroverts are good at constantly throwing small talk when interacting with others.

 Just like good stand-up comedians change their subject flawlessly on stage, playing a game of "small talk ping-pong" enables you to show that you're friendly and open-minded, it can also involve everyone in the conversation.

 Using this technique in writing - making small talk here & there - is effective when blogging, as it allows you to find many different paths, therefore more topics to write about.
 However, introverts may see small talk as superficial and pointless sometimes.
 They find it hard to "just write something", and they'd rather want to know a valid reason for it.

 In the infographic above at No. 5, it says "Don't Interrupt Introverts".
 I think that's true!
 I am a great listener rather than a talker.
 I need to understand what the person says and what he/she really means by that.
 I always wait until that person finishes the sentence before I can open my mouth.
 The answer that I follow must relate to the whole sentence, you see?

 Equally, when someone interrupts me while talking, it really shuts me up.
 They're not listening to me, so what's the point in giving my words to them?